NACBS-Gale Digital Scholar Lab Fellowships

 Gale and NACBS seek applications for 5 Gale-NACBS Non-Residential Fellowships, which will support research or teaching projects that rely on Gale Primary Sources, including those held in Gale’s British Library Newspapers series and Decolonization collection, and use digital humanities methodologies.

 Gale and NACBS seek applications for 5 Gale-NACBS Non-Residential Fellowships, which will support research or teaching projects that rely on Gale Primary Sources, including those held in Gale’s British Library Newspapers series and Decolonization collection, and use digital humanities methodologies.
-Along with select Gale Primary Sources, awarded fellows will be given access to Gale Digital Scholar Lab for the duration of their fellowship.
+Along with these select Gale Primary Sources, awarded fellows will be given access to Gale Digital Scholar Lab for the duration of their fellowship.
 Proposals with a focus on migration, decolonization and/or diaspora studies are welcome, but applicants must make clear how they will use digital methods and the corpus of materials in Gale Primary Sources to further their research and teaching.
-For questions relating to the Gale Digital Scholar Lab and eligible digital humanities proposals, please contact Chris Houghton, (email@example.com), Head of Academic Partnerships at Gale.
+For questions relating to the Gale Digital Scholar Lab and eligible digital humanities proposals, please contact Chris Houghton, (firstname.lastname@example.org), Head of Academic Partnerships at Gale.

 Gale will host a virtual information session at which they can share with potential applicants more details on the functionality of Gale Digital Scholar Lab.
 The date for this session is TBD.
 Check back for more details.